oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 TEST SUITE: None
 ```

-Verify the Operator with the following command, the status should be running.
+Verify the operator with the following command, the status should be running.

 ```bash
 kubectl get pods -w